yeesian/ArchGDAL.jl/docs/src/images.md

 ```@example rasters
 AG.imread(dataset, 1)
 ```
-It will interpret the color channel (for RGB) correctly there is one.
+It will interpret the color channel (for RGB) correctly if there is one.
 E.g.
 ```@example rasters
 AG.imread(dataset, 2)
 ```